o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ![\[component card disabled\]](/images/tools-ui/component-card-disabled.png)

-Fully disable the card, including header bar icons and child widgets\.
+Fully disable the card, including header bar icons and child widgets.

 **Note**
-If you want the card content to be disabled, but allow users to still use the help button and context menu in the header bar, use the [Mock Disabled](#card-mock-disabled) state\.
+If you want the card content to be disabled, but allow users to still use the help button and context menu in the header bar, use the [Mock Disabled](#card-mock-disabled) state.

  **Example**